googledatastudio/community-connectors/jira/README.md

 This [Data Studio][data studio] [Community Connector][community connector] lets you query data about issues in Jira.

-![Data Studio Report using the GitHub Community Connector][github report]
+![Data Studio Report using the Jira Community Connector][jira report]

 ## Set up the Community Connector for personal use